 Ireland has been supporting successive Vietnam Socio-Economic Development Plans since 2005.
 Ireland's first Vietnam Country Programme 2007-10 included a commitment to support bilateral experience exchange links between the two countries.
-This commitment reflected an expressed Government of Vietnam request that, alongside financial support, Ireland share its development experience and expertise with Vietnam in such areas as third-level education, economic policy making and enterprise development.
+This commitment reflected an expressed Government of Vietnam request that, alongside financial support, Ireland shared its development experience and expertise with Vietnam in such areas as third-level education, economic policy making and enterprise development.

-To give effect to this objective Ireland established the Irish Development Experience Sharing Programme (IDEAS) with Vietnam in 2009, and this has operated successfully since then.
-It has included provision of over 180 dedicated post-graduate Fellowships to Vietnamese students to study at Irish universities and Institutes of Technology, exchange links between economic research and policy institutions and collaboration in regard to enterprise development.
+To respond to the request by the Government of Vietnam, Ireland established the Irish Development Experience Sharing Programme (IDEAS) in 2009.
+The programme has been successfully delivered since then.
+Under the IDEAS programme, over 250 dedicated post-graduate Fellowships have been provided to Vietnamese students to study at Irish universities and Institutes of Technology, various exchange links between economic research and policy institutions and collaboration in regard to enterprise development have taken place.
 A core theme has been facilitation of Irish experience sharing with peer institutions in Vietnam.